universelabs/universe/README.md

 Please read through our [contributing guidelines](/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-All code should conform to the [Code Guidelines](/CONTRIBUTING.md#code-guidelines).

 ## Roadmap

 Universe Labs' mission is to become the largest open source node and key management network.

-View the detailed [Universe Roadmap page](https://github.com/universelabs/universe/blob/master/ROADMAP.md) to learn more about project overview, goals, execution to date, milestones, current tech stack, and more...
+View the Universe Roadmap to learn more about project overview, goals, execution to date, milestones, current tech stack, and more...

 [› Universe Roadmap page](https://github.com/universelabs/universe/blob/master/ROADMAP.md)